-What we will do
+What we may do:

-Assist properties outside of the district when requested to do so by a neighbouring Authority or resulting from a request following the implementation of the County Emergency Plan, subject to available resources.
+Assist properties outside of the district when requested to do so by a neighbouring authority or resulting from a request following the implementation of the County Emergency Plan, subject to available resources.

 What we will not do

 Provide sandbags to non-residential properties not in formal flood zones.

 Accept responsibility for placement of sandbags, except at locations where infirmity or disability is an issue.

-Accept responsibility for the disposal of sandbags other than in the formal flood warning zones
+Accept responsibility for the disposal of sandbags, other than in the formal flood warning zones.

-Provide sandbags to protect gardens, outbuildings or other structures
+Provide sandbags to protect gardens, outbuildings, or other structures.

 As a contingency against potential flooding risks: